December 11 @ 5:00 pm – 7:30 pm

 Related Events

-If you love playing board games and hanging out with awesome people, you’re invited to a Board Game Night with Autism Awareness Club at University of Calgary.
+If you love playing board games and hanging out with awesome people, you’re invited to a Board Games Night with Autism Awareness Club at University of Calgary.

 5:30 – 7:00 PM

-in the main floor café at the Child Development Centre
+In-person at the main floor café at the Child Development Centre (3820 24 Ave NW)

 Related Events